storyblok/nuxt-auth/README.md

 # NOTE

 **This is still beta!
 Use this module for first experiments with custom storyblok apps.
-More complex functionality will be added with version 1 release. **
+More complex functionality will be added with version 1 release.
+Current version supports only GET.**

 Features need for v1 release: